Xbatovec/ClickTheMarble/README.md

 ## How to play
 * It's easy.
 Just click on the marble.
+* When you click on the marble, it lights up blue

 ## How the score works
 * The score is directly dependent on the speed of the marble.